 Take a boat tour.
 Particularly on a first trip to the city, a sightseeing boat tour of the Seine will give you the opportunity to take in several important monuments and places in the city while sitting back and enjoying the ride.
 From Notre Dame Cathedral to the Palais de Justice and the Louvre Museum, gently floating on the river affords a particularly relaxing and gentle first experience of the city-- and can also be a great way for visitors with limited mobility to take in some of Paris's most iconic places.

 Take a romantic or contemplative stroll.
-The riverbanks naturally offer some of the most romantic vantages for a stroll with someone special-- stop off at the Pont des Arts to add to the collection of metal locks left there as romantic mementoes by thousands of other couples.
+The riverbanks naturally offer some of the most romantic places in Paris for a stroll with someone special.
+Stop off at the Pont des Arts to admire the setting sun over the water, the ornate details of the bridge, and the Eiffel Tower on the horizon.

 The banks are also a great place for that solitary walk to help you think through a complex problem or project.
 I recommend starting near Hotel de Ville, crossing over a bridge into the Ile de la Cite, and ambling east to west on the right and left banks (I suggest ambling in whichever direction draws you).